dblock/code.dblock.org/_posts/2011/2011-07-22-dblog-implementing-blog-post-slugs-in-net.markdown

 end
 {% endhighlight %}

 I decided to implement the same thing for this blog, which is a bit obsolete architecture-wise and is written in ASP.NET.
 To keep things simple, I added a slug field to my _Post_ model as an _nvarchar(256) _and slapped a unique key constraint on it.
 To generate an actual slug from a title I stole some code from [here](https://web.archive.org/web/20120330194232/https://www.intrepidstudios.com/blog/2009/2/10/function-to-generate-a-url-friendly-string.aspx).
-It basically strips any non-alphanumeric text from the post’s title.
+It basically strips any non-alphanumeric text from the post's title.

 {% highlight c# %}
 /// <summary>